jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EX 50 Attributable FIF income method
 Formula
-(1) If a person is using theattributable FIF income method to calculate FIF income or loss from an attributing interest in a FIF, the total FIF income or loss from all their attributing interests in the FIF for the relevant accounting period is calculated using the formula—net attributable FIF income or loss × income interest.
+(1) If a person is using the attributable FIF income method to calculate FIF income or loss from an attributing interest in a FIF, the total FIF income or loss from all their attributing interests in the FIF for the relevant accounting period is calculated using the formula—net attributable FIF income or loss × income interest.
 Definition of items in formula
 (2) The items in the formula in subsection (1) are defined in subsections (3) and (4).
 Net attributable FIF income or loss